anandsinha07/weblogic-jms/README.md

 5. Congratulations!!
 You are in.
 <img width="1680" alt="Screenshot 2021-04-15 at 6 35 57 PM" src="https://user-images.githubusercontent.com/31561908/114874135-a4baab00-9e19-11eb-9837-480d0c485739.png">
 This is the landing page we refer to for **Environment** and **Services** sections.

-## Weblogic JMS configuration setup
+## WebLogic JMS configuration setup
 1. Click on Server inside Environment on the landing page and you should have AdminServer running on 7001
 <img width="1680" alt="Screenshot 2021-04-15 at 6 42 57 PM" src="https://user-images.githubusercontent.com/31561908/114874934-6ffb2380-9e1a-11eb-82c4-058809a3f321.png">
 2. Now go back to landing page and click on **JMS Servers** inside Environmet - Messaging section :